What Is a Make-It Lab?

 - Occupancy levels are in place and are subject to change

-- Participants can bring in their own supplies to use with the Make-It Lab equipment, however, please discuss with Maker staff in advance
+- Participants can bring in their own supplies to use with specific Make-It Lab equipment, please discuss with Maker staff in advance

 - A limited supply of materials for use with Make-It Lab equipment is available for purchase.
 If you wish to use large quantities of materials purchased by the Library for your project, please discuss with Maker staff in advance